 If they react defensively or in anger, there are probably some boundary issues below the surface that may not be so easy to address.
 If that's the case, or if they continue to drop by unannounced even after you've made your wishes known, you may want to think about moving to the other side of town or some other less accessible location.
 It might also be worthwhile to talk about your situation with a qualified family therapist.
 Call our Counseling department to get started.
 After discussing your concerns with you over the phone, our counselors will be happy to provide you with referrals to licensed family counselors in your area.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg discuss the cultivation of positive in-law relationships and the importance of healthy boundaries.
+Drawing Healthy Boundaries With In-Laws: Gary and Barb Rosberg discuss the cultivation of positive in-law relationships and the importance of healthy boundaries.